Barbaric Data Center Downtime Costs - Exposed!

 As the Internet has extended its reach into all aspects of our lives, we’re more dependent on it than ever before.
 As of 2012, the average U.S. consumer spends more than six hours a day online.
-As speeds increase, we use more data-heavy applications like games and media streamers, and this is reliance on connectivity will only grow.
+As speeds increase, we use more data-heavy applications such as games and media streaming programs, and our reliance on connectivity looks set to grow in the future.

-A few years ago, it was considered shocking that consumers would rack up over seven hours of streaming video each day by 2020.
-Now, it seems like we will reach that milestone sooner.
-In fact, with the advent of wearable technology, it seems like we’re constantly connected, since we tend to receive notifications 24/7.
+A few years ago, it was considered shocking if consumers racked up over seven hours of streaming video each day.
+Now, it seems like we will reach that milestone sooner than previously thought.
+In fact, with the advent of wearable technology, it can feel like we’re constantly connected since we can receive notifications 24/7.

 Why data centres matter

 With so much data flowing around the world, data center downtime can wreak havoc.
 Downtime is more than a minor irritation; it could be a potentially catastrophic event for companies and consumers.